rpetit3/pbptyper/README.md

 [BenJamesMetcalf/JanOw_Dependencies](https://github.com/BenJamesMetcalf/JanOw_Dependencies).

 I'll be the first to admit, my Perl skills aren't what they used to be.
 I tried.
 But I also wanted to simplify things a little.
-The original method takes FASTQs, trims adapters, assembles with Velvet, predicts genes, Blast genes, etc...
+The original method uses FASTQs as inputs, then trims adapters, assembles with Velvet, predicts genes, Blast genes, etc...
 I think these days its much easier to just start with assemblies.
-I changed things so that, all that's needed is an assembly and `tblastn` is used to blast the PBP proteins against the assembly.
+I changed things so that, all that's needed is an assembly and `tblastn` to predict the PBP type.

 ## Introduction

 `pbptyper` is a tool to identify the Penicillin Binding Protein (PBP) of _Streptococcus pneumoniae_ assemblies.
 Using an input assembly (uncompressed or gzip-compressed), the PBP 1A, 2B, and 2X proteins are blasted against the assembly from which a PBP type is predicted.